-The helm chart used to install JupyterHub has a lot of options for you to tweak.
-For a semi-complete list of the changes you can apply via your helm-chart, see the Helm Chart Configuration Reference.
+The Helm chart used to install your JupyterHub deployment has a lot of options for you to tweak.
+For a semi-complete reference list of the options, see the Configuration Reference.

-3.1.1 Applying configuration changes
+4.1.1 Applying configuration changes

 The general method to modify your Kubernetes deployment is to: